BoolOfficial/sdks/packages/vue/README.md

 pnpm install @usebool/sdk-vue
 ```

-To use the JavaScript SDK, you will need the application key.
-This key will be provided in the bool dashboard and it is not a secret, meaning that there is no danger in exposing it in your client-side code.
+To use the JavaScript SDK, you will need an application token.
+This token will be provided in the bool dashboard and it is not a secret, meaning that there is no danger in exposing it in your client-side code.

 ### SDK usage